 In 2001, as the civil war in Sierra Leone subsided, CVT moved with returning refugees to provide mental health services in that country.
 Initially located in Kenema district camps serving internally displaced persons, our services evolved to include community-based projects in the blood diamond areas most severely affected by the war.

-Using a framework similar to the one developed in Guinea, CVT provided small group and individual counseling to 6,400 men, women, girls and boys who survived torture and war-related trauma.
+Using a framework similar to one developed by CVT in Guinea, CVT provided small-group and individual counseling to 6,400 men, women, girls and boys who survived torture and conflict-related trauma.
 We trained over 100 Sierra Leonean paraprofessional mental health counselors, 57 of whom received a diploma or certificate in counseling from Milton Margai College of Education and Technology in Freetown.

 In 2007, CVT launched a new initiative in Freetown, the capitol of Sierra Leone.
 The Anti-Trafficking in Persons project provided direct mental health care to survivors of severe trauma, including trafficking crimes, and continued to train Sierra Leonean paraprofessional mental health counselors.
 In addition, CVT provided training for government, health and NGO staff working with survivors of torture, war and trafficking to improve their ability to provide effective and sensitive care.